 Unlike when the fund purchases or sells a security, such as a stock or bond, no price is paid or received by the fund upon the purchase or sale of a futures contract.
 When the fund enters into a futures contract, the fund is required to deposit with its futures broker, known as a futures commission merchant ("FCM"), a specified amount of liquid assets in a segregated account in the name of the FCM at the applicable derivatives clearinghouse or exchange.
 This amount, known as initial margin, is set by the futures exchange on which the contract is traded and may be significantly modified during the term of the contract.
 The initial margin is in the nature of a performance bond or good faith deposit on the futures contract, which is returned to the fund upon termination of the contract, assuming all contractual obligations have been satisfied.
 Additionally, on a daily basis, the fund pays or receives cash, or variation margin, equal to the daily change in value of the futures contract.
 Variation margin does not represent a borrowing or loan by the fund but is instead a settlement between the fund and the FCM of the amount one party would owe the other if the futures contract expired.
 In computing daily net asset value, the fund will mark-to-market its open futures positions.
 A fund is also required to deposit and maintain margin with an FCM with respect to put and call options on futures contracts written by the fund.
 Such margin deposits will vary depending on the nature of the underlying futures contract (and related initial margin requirements), the current market value of the option, and other futures positions held by the fund.
 In the event of the bankruptcy or insolvency of an FCM that holds margin on behalf of the fund.
-An event of bankruptcy or insolvency at a clearinghouse or exchange holding initial margin could also result in losses for the fund.
+An event of bankruptcy or insolvency at a clearinghouse or exchange holding initial margin initial margin out as a set the fund.
+An event of bankruptcy or insolvency at a clearinghouse or exchange holding initial margin initial margin in obses to the fund.
+An event of bankruptcy or insolvenc